 The purpose of this assignment is to promote student responsibility and accountability for own learning and professional growth.
 This assignment includes a two-part process.
-The first part involves ongoing self-evaluation of student progress toward meeting outcomes and sub-outcomes of the course.
-The second part includes completion of a learning plan.
+Part 1 involves ongoing self-evaluation of student progress toward meeting outcomes and sub-outcomes of the course.
+Part 1 is completed weekly and is handed in with the journals.
+The instructor will provide you with written and/or verbal feedback.
+Part 2 includes completion of a learning plan.
 This involves clear identification of learning needs and development of strategies toward meeting these needs.
 Ongoing monitoring and evaluation (making judgments) of progress is expected.
-Students will review the learning plan with their instructor at the beginning of the rotation, midterm and at the final evaluation.
+Students will review the learning plan with their instructor at the beginning of the rotation, midterm, and at the final evaluation.
 Identified learning needs at the final evaluation will be carried over and communicated to the instructor for the subsequent practicum experience.
-The form will be provided by your instructor.
+The forms will be provided by your instructor.